doctrine/DoctrineORMModule/README.md

 );
 ```

-By default, the orm ships with a DriverChain so that modules can add their entities to the chain.
+By default, this module ships with a DriverChain so that modules can add their entities to the chain.
 Once you have setup
 your driver you should add it to the chain as follows:

 ```